Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

   - this reduces issues with numerical instability and excessive computation
   - it serves no real gameplay purpose

+# Signals and Construction

+Signals disappear from a tile when diffusivity hits 0.

 # Tolerances

 - at most tiles, actual signal value does not matter, because there is no unit or combinator there